 If your roofing accumulates different forms of debris, get these guards.
 Thanks to the design, the debris and leaves usually fall to the ground, minimizing the probability of having clogged gutters.
 You don’t have to worry about pests and birds since the openings are too tiny to let them through.
 However, you have to be ready to pay more for the installation.
 Also, avoid these guards if you experience frequent rainstorms.

-5. Foam Guards
+5. Brush Guards